 The number they come up with is based on your total budget, as well as how long you want your ad to run.

-Read on to learn more about what determines the cost of your Facebook ad.
+Read on to learn more about what determines your Facebook cost per click.

-4 elements that affect cost per click on Facebook
+4 elements that affect Facebook cost per click

-Like we mentioned, there’s no easy answer to, “How much do Facebook ads cost?” because there are so many variables in each campaign.
+As we mentioned, there’s no easy answer to the questions, “What is a good cost per click on Facebook?” or “How much do Facebook ads cost?” because there are so many variables in each campaign.
 Here are just a few things that could cause the cost of your Facebook ad to fluctuate:

 1. Peak times